Troubleshooting and Maintenance Tips

 2) Reduce the pressure by turning the control knob to the recommended setting generally between 3-6.
 The atomizer (spray) tips are designed to be used at the lower settings.
 Although unusual higher setting may cause the tip to dislodge from the handle during use.

 Check your outlet, especially if it is a GFI pictured below.
 The breaker may have been tripped and needs to be reset.
-Check alternate outlets on a different circuit such as in the kitchen if it was being used in the bathroom.
-This can also help force a reset of the internal breaker inside the unit if it was tripped due to a voltage spike or overheating.
+Check the SinuPulse on an alternate outlet on an entirely different circuit.
+We recommend in the kitchen on a non GFI outlet this can also help force a reset of the internal breaker inside the unit if it was tripped due to a voltage spike or overheating.
 The device will generally reset within 30 minutes once the motor cools down.

 This is usually an issue with older units resulting from wear especially calcification and mineral deposits which can cause build up and obstruct movement of the gears.
 Often the obstruction can be dislodged with a firm couple of taps on the bottom of the unit.
 If the mineral build up can be dislodged the motor and gear assembly will be free to move and should resume pumping.
 You may need to adjust the control knob from low to high a few times to help remove air that may have become trapped in the system and resume water flow.
 It is advisable to run 16 ounces of dilute white vinegar (2:1) through the unit to further break up any remaining mineral deposits and calcification.
 Vinegar is an excellent natural decalcifier and disinfectant.